newchuyalong/libgdx-learning/Deploying-your-application.md

 Notes:
   * If you are using server-side operations in your code, you will need to install Tomcat or similar software on your web server and place the full contents of your project's WAR directory in the "webapp" directory.
 More details [here.](https://tomcat.apache.org/tomcat-6.0-doc/appdev/deployment.html)

+#### <a id="Deploy_to_HTML/JS_Gradle"></a>Other IDEs / Gradle method
+In your project root, run the command `./gradlew html:dist` (Unix) or `gradlew.bat html:dist` (Windows) to build.

+The result will be placed in the `html/build/dist` folder.
+You can symlink your webroot to this directory, or just copy/paste all the files into your webroot instead.

+When running the result, you might encounter errors like `Couldn't find Type for class ...`.
+To fix this, please see our wiki page [Reflection](https://github.com/libgdx/libgdx/wiki/Reflection) and include the needed classes/packages.

+Make sure you only add classes/packages you really need, because the more packages you include, the slower the build process gets.